We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 What is weaning?

-Weaning is the process of introducing your baby to soft or solid foods while gradually reducing milk feeds.
+Weaning can mean when your baby stops breastfeeding, but it is also commonly used as the word to describe the process of introducing your baby to soft or solid foods while gradually reducing milk feeds.
 Through this process a baby will develop chewing and swallowing reflexes and also discover new textures and flavours.
 Your baby will also learn how to feed from a spoon and/or how to feed themselves.

 When should you introduce solid foods to your baby?